 Have a special offer for attendees that lets them jump-start or continue the relationship with you and your company.

-Social media posts can, best case scenario, capture your clients' or prospects' attention for a minute or two.
+In the best-case scenario, social media posts can capture your clients' or prospects' attention for a minute or two.
 Blog posts or eBooks -- perhaps hold attention for a few minutes.
 But a webinar?
 A full hour of interactive real-time opportunity to educate and build trust with your clients and prospects.

 Always have a call to action at the end for what attendees should do next.

-What low-budget data center marketing tactics have been effective for generating leads and warming leads into opportunities?
-Share your thoughts in the Comments below.
+What low-budget data center marketing tactics have effectively generated leads and warming leads into opportunities?
+Share your thoughts in the comments below.

 And if you want to be the first to know about new reports, events, podcasts, and blog posts like this, subscribe to the Data Center Sales & Marketing (DCSMI) Update Newsletter.